kontent-ai/gatsby-packages/packages/gatsby-source-kontent/docs/GATSBY-CLOUD.md

 ## Setting up a Kontent and Gatsby site

-First, you’ll need a Gatsby site with a [gatsby-source-kontent](https://www.gatsbyjs.org/packages/@kontent/gatsby-source-kontent) source plugin pulling data from Kontent.
-If you haven’t set that up yet, you can quickly create a new project by using the [gatsby-starter-kontent-lumen](https://github.com/Kentico/gatsby-starter-kontent-lumen) repository.
-To achieve it, walk though the [Getting started](https://github.com/kentico/gatsby-starter-kontent-lumen#getting-started) section.
+First, you’ll need a Gatsby site with a [gatsby-source-kontent](https://www.gatsbyjs.org/packages/@kentico/gatsby-source-kontent) source plugin pulling data from Kontent.
+If you haven’t set that up yet, you can quickly create a new project by using the [gatsby-starter-kontent-lumen](https://github.com/Kentico/gatsby-starter-kontent-lumen) repository. ~~To achieve it, walk though the [Getting started](https://github.com/kentico/gatsby-starter-kontent-lumen#getting-started) section.~~

+> Note that source plugin version supporting Gatsby Cloud is in beta phase (internally called [`vNext`](https://github.com/Kentico/gatsby-source-kontent/tree/vNext/packages/gatsby-source-kontent#readme) version), so use the link to the development branch to [Getting started](https://github.com/Simply007/gatsby-starter-kontent-lumen/tree/vNext#getting-started) section. to be able to spin up project supporting Gatsby Cloud.

 ## Signing in to Gatsby Cloud